lxtGH/OMG-Seg/README.md

 #### Test

 See the configs under seg/configs/m2ov_val.
+Make sure you have set up the classification embeddings for testing.

 Test Cityscape dataset, we observe 0.3% noises for Cityscapes panoptic segmentation